-- The two Mediation vidbots who sound like an old married couple and pull old movie clips to literally shoot each other in the screen, taking The Great Train Robbery beyond the fourth wall.
+- The two Mediation vidbots who sound like an old married couple and pull old movie clips to literally shoot each other in the screen, one of them being The Great Train Robbery.

 - The sheer randomness of every file in the Records Face beyond what you actually need.

 - The three medical Vidbots, especially the Ear Guy.

 - The snarky computer terminal on the Records Face that loves to play Word Mixer but won't let you telnet to another department.

 - Getting the opportunity to call everyone in the Bureau in the phone puzzle, if one knows how.